corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 The Corda 5 Developer Preview uses a *UTXO* (unspent transaction output) model, where every state on the ledger is immutable.
 The ledger evolves over time by applying **transactions**.
 Transactions update the ledger by marking none or more existing ledger states as historic (the *inputs*), and producing none or more new ledger states (the *outputs*).
-Transactions represent a single link in the state sequences described in **[states](key-concepts-states.md)**.
+Transactions represent a single link in the state sequences as described in **[states](key-concepts-states.md)**.

 Here's an example of a transaction, with two inputs and two outputs:

 {{< figure alt="basic tx" width=80% zoom="/en/images/basic-tx.png" >}}

-A transaction can contain any number of inputs, outputs and references of any type:
+A transaction can contain any number of inputs, outputs, and references.
+They can:

-* They can include many different state types (states may represent cash or bonds, for example)
+* Include different state types.
+States may represent cash or bonds, for example.
-* They can be issuances (have zero inputs) or exits (have zero outputs)
+* Be issuances (have no inputs) or exits (have no outputs).
-* They can merge or split fungible assets (for example, they may combine a $2 state and a $5 state into a $7 cash state)
+* Merge or split fungible assets.
+For example, they may combine a $2 state and a $5 state into a $7 state.

 Transactions are *atomic*; either all of the transaction’s proposed changes are accepted, or none are.

 There are two basic types of transactions:

-* Notary-change transactions (used to change a state’s notary - see [Notaries](key-concepts-notaries.md))
+* Notary-change transactions, which are used to change a state’s **Notary**.
-* General transactions (used for everything else)
+* General transactions, which are used for everything else.

 ## Transaction chains

-When creating a new transaction, the output states that the transaction proposes do not exist yet, and must therefore be created by the proposer or proposers of the transaction.
-However, the input states already exist as the outputs of previous transactions.
-We therefore include them in the proposed transaction by reference.
+When you create a new transaction, you need to propose output states as these don't yet exist.
+Input states already exist as they are outputs of previous transactions.
+Use a reference to include them in proposed transactions.

-These input states references are a combination of:
+Input state references are a combination of:

-* The hash of the transaction that created the input
+* The hash of the transaction that created the input.
-* The input’s index in the outputs of the previous transaction
+* The input’s index in the outputs of the previous transaction.

-This situation can be illustrated as follows:
+These input state references link transactions together over time, forming what is known as a *transaction chain*:

 {{< figure alt="tx chain" width=80% zoom="/en/images/tx-chain.png" >}}
-These input state references link transactions together over time, forming what is known as a *transaction chain*.

-{{< note >}}
-See [Reissuing states](reissuing-states.md) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.
-{{< /note >}}

 ## Committing transactions